13. Making a robot arm

 This is the 13th ODE (Open Dynamics Engine) tutorial.

 To move the joints, using a simple control, the P control, which controls the joint proportional to the difference between the current value of the angular velocity and the target velocity.
-The current value of joint angle values and goals are far apart, if you have a large angular velocity and angular velocity if the goal is the same as the value 0 to stop the next joint.
+The current value of joint angle values and the target are far apart, if you have a large angular velocity and angular velocity if the goal is the same as the value 0 to stop the next joint.
 Also, as the target for the current best value, you will be a negative sign for a reversal of rotation, and the current value is close to the target value.

-The souce code, sample13-090312.zip, can be download from here.
+The source code, sample13-110105.zip, can be download from here.

 // sample13.cpp 3 DOF manipulator by Kosei Demura 2006-2009